Classification via Two-Way Comparisons: Introduction

-\paragraph{Remarks.} The presentation above glosses over a secondary technical obstacle for {\twoWCST}s.
-For {\twoWCST} instances with distinct query weights, the heaviest-first property uniquely determines the key of each equality test, so that the subset of queries that reach any given node in a {\twoWCST} with the heaviest-first property must be \emph{one of $O(n^4)$ predetermined subsets}.
-This leads to a natural dynamic program with $O(n^4)$ subproblems.
-(See Section~\ref{sec: admissible}.)
-But this does not hold for instances with non-distinct weights.
+\paragraph{The role of distinct key weights.} The discussion above glosses over a secondary technical obstacle for \twoWCSTs.
+For \twoWCST instances whose key weights are \emph{distinct}, the heaviest-first property determines the key of each equality test uniquely, so that the queries that reach any given node in a \twoWCST (with the property) must form one of $O(n^4)$ predetermined subsets, leading naturally to a dynamic program with $O(n^4)$ subproblems.
+But this uniqueness is lost when key weights are not distinct.
 This obstacle turns out to be more challenging than one might expect.
-Indeed, there are instances for which, for each of the $2^n$ subsets $S$ of $Q$, there is a minimum-cost {\twoWCST}, having the heaviest-first property, with a node $u$ such that the set of queries reaching $u$ is $S$.
-It appears that one cannot just break ties arbitrarily: it can be that, for two maximum-weight keys $h$ and $h'$ reaching a given node $u$, there is an optimal subtree in which $u$ does an equality-test to $h$, but none in which $u$ does an equality-test to $h'$~\cite[Figure 3]{chrobak_simple_2021}.
+Indeed, there are instances with non-distinct weights for which, for every non-empty subset $S$ of $Q$, there is a \twoWCST that has the heaviest-first property, and a node $u$ such that the set of queries reaching $u$ is $S$.
+One cannot just break ties naively: it can be that, for two maximum-weight keys $h$ and $h'$ reaching a given node $u$, there is an optimal subtree in which $u$ does an equality-test to $h$, but none in which $u$ does an equality-test to $h'$~\cite[Figure 3]{chrobak_simple_2021}.
 Similar issues arise in finding optimal \emph{binary split trees}---these can be found in time $O(n^4)$ if the instance has distinct weights, while for arbitrary instances the best bound known is $O(n^5)$~\cite{Hester1986}.

-Nonetheless, using a perturbation argument Chrobak \etal show that an arbitrary {\twoWCST} instance can indeed be handled as if it is a distinct-weights instance just by breaking ties among equal weights in an appropriate way~\cite{chrobak_simple_2021}.
-We use the same approach here for {\twoWCDT}s.
+Nonetheless, using a perturbation argument Chrobak~\etal~\cite{chrobak_simple_2021} show that an arbitrary \twoWCST instance can indeed be handled as if it is a distinct-weights instance just by breaking ties among equal weights in a globally consistent way.
+We use the same approach here for \twoWCDTs.

-Most search-tree problems come in two flavors: the \emph{successful-queries} variant and the \emph{standard} variant.
-In the former, the input is an ordered set $K$ of weighted keys, each comparison must compare the given query value to a particular key in $K$, and each query must be a value in $K$.
-In the latter, the input is augmented with a weight for each open interval between successive keys.
-Queries (called \emph{unsuccessful queries}) to values in these intervals are also allowed, and must be answered by returning the interval in which the query falls.
-Our formal definition of {\twoWCDT}s generalizes both variants.